TheHolyRoger/theholyroger-python/sphinx/source/examples.rst

   Examples
 ****************************

-A basic program that uses ``python-litecoin`` looks like this:
+A basic program that uses ``theholyroger-python`` looks like this:

 First, import the library and exceptions.

 ::

-    import litecoinrpc
+    import theholyrogerrpc
-    from litecoinrpc.exceptions import InsufficientFunds
+    from theholyrogerrpc.exceptions import InsufficientFunds

-Then, we connect to the currently running ``litecoin`` instance of the current user on the local machine with one call to :func:`~litecoinrpc.connect_to_local`.
-This returns a :class:`~litecoinrpc.connection.LitecoinConnection` objects:
+Then, we connect to the currently running ``theholyroger`` instance of the current user on the local machine with one call to :func:`~theholyrogerrpc.connect_to_local`.
+This returns a :class:`~theholyrogerrpc.connection.TheHolyRogerConnection` objects:

 ::

-    conn = litecoinrpc.connect_to_local()
+    conn = theholyrogerrpc.connect_to_local()

-Try to move one litecoin from account ``testaccount`` to account ``testaccount2`` using :func:`~litecoinrpc.connection.LitecoinConnection.move`.
-Catch the :class:`~litecoinrpc.exceptions.InsufficientFunds` exception in the case the originating account is broke:
+Try to move one from account ``testaccount`` to account ``testaccount2`` using :func:`~theholyrogerrpc.connection.TheHolyRogerConnection.move`.
+Catch the :class:`~theholyrogerrpc.exceptions.InsufficientFunds` exception in the case the originating account is broke:

 ::